 We define units as the number of automobiles purchased from TrueCar Certified Dealers that are matched to users of TrueCar.com, our TrueCar-branded mobile applications or the car-buying sites and mobile applications we maintain for our affinity group marketing partners.
 A unit is counted after we have matched the sale to a TrueCar user with a TrueCar Certified Dealer.
+One of our primary sources for matching vehicle purchases to users is sales feeds we receive from CDK.
+During the CDK cybersecurity incident in June 2024, these feeds were suspended which has delayed our sales attribution process.
+For the three and six months ended June 30, 2024, our metric includes an estimated 1,220 units related to vehicles that have been purchased as of June 30, 2024 and that we expect to be matched as sales data from the impacted period is processed.
 We view units as a key indicator of the health of our business, the effectiveness of our product and the size and geographic coverage of our network of TrueCar Certified Dealers.